Creating conversations

 An empty conversation opens.
 While the chat panel on the right displays some sample prompts, your first step before you can submit a meaningful query is uploading files to your conversation.

-Uploading files
+Adding files

-In an empty conversation, you can use the center pane to upload files.
 You can upload a variety of file types in various supported languages.
-You can also add documents present in a connected drive, assuming the drive is accessible to your personal workspace.
+You can also add documents from connected drives.

 Upload files to your empty conversation by doing one of the following: